ivan-demchenko/ivan-demchenko.github.io/_drafts/2015-10-03-componentizing.md

 <div class="text-2em text-red m-l-05em float-right top-2em bottom-3em scrollable"></div>
 ```

 This is almost one-to-one with the original.
 What can we say about the codebase written in this manner?
-I can only say one thing: it has a high level of entropy.
+Well, only one thing: it has a high level of entropy.
 In other words, there is no order, no standard which would help a developer to choose a class to use.
-What does this set of classes tels us?
+What does this set of classes tells us?
 Well, maybe it will give us some hint about color of text or positioning.
 But it has no meaning.
-So, how do you want to support meaningless code?
+A lot of things may be positioned and gived text color.
+Meaningless code is unsupportable code.

-Another tremendous advantage is that whenever you encounter a bug in a component, you can fix it in one place and it will be fixed everywhere in the app.
+Talking about support, whenever you encounter a bug in a component, you can fix it in one place and it will be fixed everywhere in the app.
+This encourages consistency.

 ### How does AngularJS help